-Hare are three tips for merchants to fight fraud:
+3 tips for merchants to fight eCommerce fraud

 Merchants have tons of problems dealing with fraud like canceling orders of legitimate people.
-Realistically, just causing a huge inconvenience asking for more information.
+Realistically, it causes even more inconvenience to ask for more information.
 Lots of sales will be lost because of fraud prevention methods.
-It is recommended to balance out who you ask for more information.
-It is important to know that about 0.9% of purchases are fraudulent.
+It is recommended to balance out who you ask for more information as about 0.9% of purchases are fraudulent.
 This makes it extremely difficult to find fraudsters in action.

-What is recommending is instead of manually reviewing all the transactions you should look for good customers.
-Find out as much info and do lots of research so that they will not have to go through fraud checks.
-This will provide a great customer experience for the customer and filter out the legitimate, so it is easier to find fraud.
+What is recommending is to deal with reliable customers instead of manually reviewing all the transactions.
+Introduce personalization, find out as much info about your shoppers and do a profound research so that they aren’t forced into going through the fraud checks.
+This will provide a great customer experience for the customer and filter out the legitimate ones, so it is easier to find fraud.

 Merchants sometimes try to do manual fraud checks themselves but will notice how time-consuming it is.

-The main ways fraud prevention tools use to figure out fraud:
+Prevention tools use the following strategies to figure out fraud:

-Suspicious Cards or Stolen Cards – Most fraud preventions tools cross reference databases to see where the card was used.
-If the card was used before and was deemed fraudulent on another site maybe the fraud prevention will pick up on it and throw a red flag for a manual review.
+Suspicious cards or stolen cards.
+Most fraud preventions tools cross-reference databases to see where the card was used.
+If the card was used before and was deemed fraudulent on another site, the fraud prevention might detect it and throw a red flag for a manual review.

-By using fraud protection software to stop potentially fraudulent purchases saves a lot of time and money for the merchants.
-It gives the customer most of the time a great shopping experience if they’re fraudsters.
+By using fraud protection software to stop potentially fraudulent purchases, you can save a lot of time and money for the merchants.
+This will also ensure a great shopping experience for legitimate customers.

-Most of the security related problems have the same cause.
-A hacker gets access to credit card details from the merchants who save the data.
-They normally have a legitimate reason for saving it like making sure you could easily input your purchase info and cross reference things.
-What Tokenization does is remove the merchants need to save the customers information on their own servers.
-By using it on a PCI servers they will handle all transfers of sensitive information on your websites.
+Most of the security-related problems have the same cause.
+A hacker gets access to the credit card details from the merchants who saved the data.
+What Tokenization does is removes the merchants’ need to save the customers’ information on their own servers.
+By using it on PCI servers they handle all the transfers of sensitive information on your websites.

-In a hacker point of view, a token is worthless to them.
-But for a merchant and its customers, they have no price tag.
-Tokenization does a great job reducing the risk for all merchants by removing the need to hold onto credit card data on merchants computers.
-Becuase of this, it has helped businesses support the security of all online transactions while lowering costs and difficulty of being at the industry standards and following government regulations.
-The PCI protects consumers and help businesses store credit card data after the transaction.
+From the hacker point of view, a token is worthless to them.
+But for a merchant and its customers, they are invaluable.
+Tokenization does a great job reducing the risks for all the merchants by removing the need to hold onto credit card data on your computers.
+Tokenization has helped businesses ensure the security of all the online transactions as well as lowers the cost and difficulty of keeping up with the industry standards and following government regulations.
+PCI protects consumers and helps businesses store credit card data after the transaction.

-Final notes about this is if you have problems with fraud and want to find out more you must do your own research.
+If your eCommerce business has already faced eCommerce fraud, it’s high time to do your own research and figure out what suits your business needs the best.
 It is recommended to purchase a fraud prevention service with insurance to eat up fraud that occurs.
-It would save you tons of time and headache dealing with fraudsters.
+It will surely save you tons of time and headache dealing with fraudsters.